 Seville isn’t the kind of city you rush through.
 It’s not just about checking off the Cathedral and Alcázar and calling it a day.
 This place deserves a little breathing room.
 With five days, you can hit all the big-ticket stuff, discover tucked-away tapas bars, catch a flamenco show that gives you goosebumps, and maybe even squeeze in a day trip or two.
 A 5 day Seville itinerary strikes the perfect balance for everything.
 It lets you soak in the city’s rich history, vibrant culture, and irresistible charm.
-Once one of Spain’s wealthiest cities during the Age of Discovery, the Seville travel guide has to be perfect to find the most fun and hit everything.
+Once one of Spain’s wealthiest cities during the Age of Discovery, you have the chance to create a fun itinerary for you.
+If you are a first-time visitor, check my Seville travel guide to see all the details.
 I’ll give you an example 5 day Seville itinerary.
 You can use it as is or change things around with my tips on seeing Seville.
 It’s up to you.

 Essential Travel Planning Tips for Seville